 Soft Long Salmon Fly Hackles

 For the salmon fly hackle on larger flies I'll choose the softer and longer schlappen hackle over regular hen hackle as what I'm always looking to create is an absolute 'live bait' of a salmon fly that even the most educated salmon in the pool just has to come off its lie to investigate.
 Anyone can catch the 'easy fish' and although always a challenge I get a much bigger thrill out of catching the older resident salmon that has seen it all before.
 A longer softer fibered schlappen hackle will 'pulse' and move far better in the stream than any normal hackled salmon fly will ever do.

 A Few Salmon Flies Is All You Need

 Tie your flies with these softer more mobile tying materials and before you use them 'tank test' them at the side of the river and only fish with the one that moves naturally and in the desired 'lifelike' manner.
-Don't worry about anything else and have faith in that natural 'waggle' and movement when you see a fly that's got that perfect movement.
-What you've now got is a deadly 'live bait' and if you stick with it you should soon be receiving the perfect endorsement from the underworld!
+Don't worry about anything else and have faith in that natural 'waggle' and movement when you see a fly that's got it.
+I cannot over emphasis this enough as when a fly's wing and hackle are sexy enough in the stream to make you think how on earth will a salmon be able to ignore it then that's the fly to fish with.
+What you've now got is a 'live bait' and if you stick with it via strategically sensible water column depth, good fly swing spacings and speed of fly consideration you will at some point be receiving the perfect endorsement from the underworld!